-Teaching from the Talk About books follows the same pattern so there is no need for a separate lesson for each book.
-A suggested lesson sequence using My Family is as follows.
+Teaching from the Talk About books follows the same pattern throughout so there is no need for a separate detailed lesson plan for each book.
+There are however, lesson summaries that provide guidance for the important learning in each book.
+Suggested lessons using My Family and Habitats follow.